 ALMA detected radio emissions from oxygen, carbon, and dust in B14-65666.
 This is the earliest galaxy where all three of these signals have been detected.
 The detection of multiple signals is important because they carry complementary information.

 Data analysis showed that the emissions are divided into two blobs.
-Previous observations with the Hubble Space Telescope (HST) had revealed two star clusters in B14-65666.
-Now with the three emission signals detected by ALMA, the team was able to show that the two blobs do in-fact form a single system, but they have different speeds.
+Previous observations with the Hubble Space Telescope (HST) revealed two-star clusters in B14-65666.
+Now with the three emission signals detected by ALMA, the team was able to show that the two blobs do in fact form a single system, but they have different speeds.
 This indicates that the blobs are two galaxies in the process of merging.
 This is the earliest known example of merging galaxies.
-The research team estimated that the total stellar mass of B14-65666 is less than 10% that of the Milky Way.
+The research team estimated that the total stellar mass of B14-65666 is less than 10% of that of the Milky Way.
 This means that B14-65666 is in the earliest phases of its evolution.
 Despite its youth, B14-65666 is producing stars 100 times more actively than the Milky Way.
-Such active star-formation is another important signature of galactic mergers, because the gas compression in colliding galaxies naturally leads to bursty star-formation.
+Such active star formation is another important signature of galactic mergers because the gas compression in colliding galaxies naturally leads to bursty star formation.

 “With rich data from ALMA and HST, combined with advanced data analysis, we could put the pieces together to show that B14-65666 is a pair of merging galaxies in the earliest era of the Universe,” explains Hashimoto.
 “Detection of radio waves from three components in such a distant object clearly demonstrates ALMA’s high capability to investigate the distant Universe.”